Winter Training Tips

 Getting yourself outside and into the elements is often the hardest part.
 So many people get bogged down in 'training' but that word itself makes it feel like a drag- so ban it.
 What you're really doing is getting outdoors, having a good time and enjoying the freedom to go wherever you like!
 Try to see the improvement in fitness as an added bonus.

 And on those tough climbs or windy days it’s important to keep perspective, picture your happy place and think of how smug you can be when it's all over and you’re enjoying a warm shower and Sunday dinner!

-Emma is an amateur triathlete, Ironman finisher and is currently cycling the length of South America.
+Emma is an amateur triathlete, Ironman finisher and cycled the length of South America.

 Ready for your next Challenge?

 Find out more about London to Brighton Bike Ride 2019 and start your team today.